jeongoon/elmnt-scrollpicker/README.md

              { state |
                idString  : String
              , optionIds : List String
-             , optionIdToRecordDict : Dict String (Option vt msg) } -> -- At least, those fields are required in the state record { state |
+             , optionIdToRecordDict : Dict String
+                                      (Option vt msg)
+             } -> -- At least, those fields are required
+                  -- in the state record
+             { state |
                idString  : String
              , optionIds : List String
-             , optionIdToRecordDict : Dict String (Option vt msg) } --> will return the same structure of the state record
+             , optionIdToRecordDict : Dict String
+                                      (Option vt msg)
+             } --> will return the same structure of --  the state record
 ```

-## Init
+## **Init**
 Let's initialise our example model.
 Each picker model(or state) could be
 initialised with [`initMinimalModel`][initMinimalModel] and [`setOptions`][setOptions]